Is Your Mainframe Workforce Skilled Enough?

 Here’s What We Know

-Your Organization relies on its Mainframe Systems.
+Your organisation relies on its Mainframe Systems.
 Your Organization’s success or failure depends on how effectively and efficiently these Mainframe Systems run.
 How effectively and efficiently these Mainframe Systems run depends on the quality of your Mainframe Workforce.

 Here’s What We Should Know